Military organization: Internal security forces

 Gendarmeries, military police and security forces, including equivalents such as paramilitary forces, militia, internal troops and police tactical unit, are an internal security service common in most of the world, but uncommon in countries with English common law histories where civil police are employed to enforce the law, and there are tight restrictions on how the armed forces may be used to assist.
-(Note: In the United States it is a common misunderstanding that their armed forces are totally prohibited from doing so by the Posse Comitatus Act.
-The Act, which reserves to Congress the power to employ federal military force to enforce law and order, refers specifically only to the US Army and US Air Force.
-The US Marines and Navy are separately regulated, and the Coast Guard has a clear law enforcement role in its peacetime status.
-The state-controlled Army National Guard (technically a branch of the US Army) is also excluded from the Posse Comitatus Act.
+(Note: In the United States it is a common misunderstanding that all their armed forces are totally prohibited from doing so by the Posse Comitatus Act.
+The Act, which reserves to Congress the power to employ federal military force to enforce law and order, does not apply to the Coast Guard which has a clear law enforcement role in its peacetime status.
+When under state control the National Guard is also excluded from the Posse Comitatus Act.
 The Insurrection Act specifically permits the president to use federal military force to restore public order in extreme emergency situations: the Act was implemented during the "Rodney King Riots" in Los Angeles.)